RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

 Before you specify to import from an FTP server, make sure that:

-- The RS cluster has network connectivity to the FTP server.
+- The Redis Enterprise cluster has network connectivity to the FTP server.
 - The user that you specify in the FTP server location has read privileges.

 To import an RDB file from an FTP server, enter the FTP server location in the format: